wjkaufman/pine-crawler/README.md

 ### To Do

-- Make nice frontend with Angular (also use pug?), have search functionality
 - Add user functionality, including
   - D Plan construction (record what classes I'm thinking about taking when, drag and drop, etc.)
   - Major planning (what I need, what I want to take, etc.)